debops/debops/playbooks/roles/ginas.rails_deploy/README.md

 - Postgresql
 - Nginx
 - Unicorn
+- Sidekiq (if you enable the background worker, it's off by default)

 You can find a few common usage examples at the bottom of the [defaults/main.yml](https://github.com/ginas/ginas/blob/master/playbooks/roles/ginas.rails_deploy/defaults/main.yml) file.
 You will see how to make changes to the defaults with very little configuration.

 ### Rails requirements

 Make sure you have the unicorn/puma and postgres/mysql gems in your Gemfile.
 You will also want to use the example unicorn and puma configs in your app.

+If you are using a background worker you'll want sidekiq in your Gemfile and you should take a look at the example sidekiq configs.

 You'll also want to use the `DATABASE_URL` format in your database.yml file.
 You can omit the production or whatever environment you're deploying to from the database.yml file and rails will pickup that env var by default.